Skip to content

 Dissertation title: “Modeling cardiac mechanics on a microscale; Mechanical modeling and analysis of cardiomyocytes and cardiac micromuscles”

-Yaacoub is a postdoctoral research fellow in the Division of Cardiology at the University of Washington.
+Yaacoub is an Internal Medicine Resident at the UW School of Medicine and a former postdoctoral research fellow in the Division of Cardiology.
 Yaacoub’s interest in cardiac electrophysiology dates back to his first classes on ion channels and cardiac conduction in his early years of college.
-After finishing medical school, Yaacoub joined the Atrial Fibrillation Program under the mentorship of Dr. Nazem Akoum with plans of pursuing internal medicine and cardiology.
+After finishing medical school, Yaacoub joined the Atrial Fibrillation Program under the mentorship of Dr. Nazem Akoum with plans of pursuing a career in cardiology.

 Yaacoub received his medical doctorate from the Lebanese University in Beirut, Lebanon.
 Passionate about medicine, he graduated valedictorian of his class and received the Academic Merit Scholarship from the American Lebanese Medical Association.